The UK is one of the world’s most dynamic start-up clusters and the most prominent startup ecosystem in Europe, a gateway to investments.

-According to the latest research from Nesta, the innovation foundation related to Business Innovations and Industrial Strategy, the number of incubators and accelerators in the UK has increased significantly.
+According to Nesta’s (the innovation foundation related to Business Innovations and Industrial Strategy) research from 2017, the number of incubators and accelerators in the UK has increased significantly.

 Back in 2017, these were the numbers of accelerators and incubators in the UK

 - 11 pre-accelerators